 Westminster Abbey shop, Broad Sanctuary, Westminster, London SW1P 3JS.
 By prior arrangement, your guide can meet you at your central London hotel.

-Your tour guide will meet you at the Westminster Abbey shop, they will be holding a sign with the lead customers name.
+Your tour guide will meet you at the Westminster Abbey shop and will be holding a sign with the lead customer’s name.